github-education-resources/GitHubGraduation-2021/_data/JarrelThomas/JarrelThomas.md

----
-name: Jarrel Thomas
+Jarrel Thomas
-institution: Florida Tech
+Florida Tech
-quote: We are all geniuses we all have a talent...we should encourage others to find theirs
+We are all geniuses we all have a talent...we should encourage others to find theirs JarrelThomas
-github_user: JarrelThomas
----